seanf316/P4-Cinema-Go/README.md

 #### **EPIC: User Signup/Login/Logout [#4](https://github.com/seanf316/P4-Cinema-Go/issues/4)**

 - As a User I want to Sign Up/Login and Logout so that I can see what features are available to registered users like reviewing/commenting [#17](https://github.com/seanf316/P4-Cinema-Go/issues/17)
+- As a Developer I can add functionality to verify email and reset password so that the user has better security over their email being used and can reset password if they forget it [#47](https://github.com/seanf316/P4-Cinema-Go/issues/47)

 #### **EPIC: Movie Search [#5](https://github.com/seanf316/P4-Cinema-Go/issues/5)**